NazemMahmud/bongo-restaurant/readme.md

   ```$ php artisan migrate```

-- I have provided the sql file for restaurants table data (.sql).
+- I have provided the sql file for restaurants table data (**restaurants.sql**).
 Import that data into restaurants table

 ### Run the application